MagiX7/TheHunterOdyssey/README.md

  - "W","A","S","D" to move the player.
  - "I" to open character swap menu.
  - "ESC" to open pause menu.
- - In menus, UP and DOWN arrows to interact with the different buttons.
+ - In menus, "UP" and "DOWN" arrows to interact with the different buttons.

  - Debug keys:

-   · F10: Enable god mode + view all colliders.
+   · "F10": Enable god mode + view all colliders.

    · "M" to trigger battle scene.

 ### Gamepad (XBOX keys)